jorgenfar/netlight-node-workshop/README.md

 bot.on('message', function(data) {
   // We define a RegExp pattern the bot is looking for
   // In this case it is looking for messages of the form "[Cc]ompliment @username"
-  // The [Cc] means that we accept the message to start with either a large C or a small c. const pattern = /[Cc]ompliment <@(\w+)>/ if (data.text && data.text.match(pattern)) {
+  // The [Cc] means that we accept the message to start with either a capital C or a lowercase c. const pattern = /[Cc]ompliment <@(\w+)>/ if (data.text && data.text.match(pattern)) {
     // If the message matches the pattern, the user ID is extracted from the message const user = data.text.match(pattern)[1];

     if (user) {
-      // The bot gets the user name from the user ID, and attempts to send the user a random complement bot.getUserById(user).then(({ name }) => {
+      // The bot gets the user name from the user ID, and attempts to send the user a random compliment bot.getUserById(user).then(({ name }) => {
         bot.postMessageToUser(name, compliments[currentCompliment]);
         currentCompliment =
           // We increase the current compliment with one (currentCompliment + 1 )
-          // We are suing modulus here
+          // We are using modulo here
           // It will make sure we never go outside of the array size
           // This will result in the following pattern with our current array 0, 1, 2, 3, 0, 1, 2, 3, 0, ...
           % compliments.length;